Food Stamps Shakeup Couldn't Be Timed Worse, AGs Warn

 Food Stamps Shakeup Couldn’t Be Timed Worse, AGs Warn

-NEW YORK (CN) — Nearly two dozen attorneys general and New York City warned Agriculture Secretary George Perdue on Tuesday that the government is set to leave 3.1 million people in the U.S. hungry during a pandemic.
+MANHATTAN (CN) — Nearly two dozen attorneys general and New York City warned Agriculture Secretary George Perdue on Tuesday that the government is set to leave 3.1 million people in the U.S. hungry during a pandemic.

 “It would be deeply irresponsible to impose this rule change during a global pandemic and deepening economic crisis,” New York City Corporation Counsel James Johnson said in a statement this afternoon, announcing the move.
 “Hundreds of thousands of people are ill; tens of thousands have died; and more than 20 million have lost jobs.
 This rule will force our most vulnerable residents to make the harshest of choices: choose food or choose other critical human needs, including housing and medicine.”